aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Laiks kopš pēdējā ar koku augšanu saistītā traucējuma analīzes šūnā (1 ha)

-**Procedure:** Most of EGVs that describe forests are spatially restricted to areas outside of clearcuts and dead stands.
-The mask for this is created using a combination of the [State Forest Service's
+**Procedure:** Most EGVs describing forests are spatially restricted to areas outside of clearcuts and dead stands.
+This mask is created using a combination of the [State Forest Service's
 State Forest Registry](#Ch04.01) land category 12 and 14, and [The Global Forest Watch](#Ch04.09) pixels classified as lost tree canopy cover since 2020 (raster layer matching input, presence = 1, absence = 0).

-This EGV was prepared primarily based on the information of the forestry related disturbances as registered per inventoried forest stand - [State Forest Service's State Forest Registry](#Ch04.01).
-The regiter however includes obvious errors - values later than 2024 and earlier than 1500 were set to NA.
-Other values were subtracted from 2024.
-In stands were no disturbance was registered, the age of dominant tree group was used to calculate minimum difference (age of time since disturbance) from the year 2024.
-As values in this attribute had some extreme values, they were limited to the nearest integer showing only minimal accumulation in histogram.
+This EGV is prepared primarily based on the information of the forestry related disturbances as registered per inventoried forest stand - [State Forest Service's State Forest Registry](#Ch04.01).
+The register however includes obvious errors - values later than 2024 and earlier than 1500 that are set to NA.
+Remaining values are subtracted from 2024.
+In stands with no disturbance registered, the age of dominant tree group is used to calculate minimum difference (age of time since disturbance) from the year 2024.
+Values in this attribute have some impossible extreme values.
+We chose to limit them to the nearest integer showing only minimal accumulation in histogram.

 <img src="./Figures/Histogramms/hist_egv293.png" width="80%" />

-Resulting values at polygon geometries were rasterised (presence only).
-This raster layer was then overlaid with reclassified year of tree cover loss (reclassified to difference from the year 2024) and per pixel minimum value was retained.
-As not all the forests or tree covered areas are inventoried, classes from the [Landscape classification](#Ch05.03) were used to impute assumption of time since tree growing disturbance - for class 620 five years were assumed, whereas for classes 630 and 640 - 50 years and 0 otherwise.
-Per pixel minimum layer was then overlaid the assumed time since disturbance layer.
-The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean value.
+Resulting values at polygon geometries are rasterised (presence only).
+This raster layer is then overlaid with reclassified year of tree cover loss (reclassified to difference from the year 2024) and per pixel minimum value is retained.
+As not all the forests or tree covered areas are inventoried, classes from the [Landscape classification](#Ch05.03) are used to impute assumption of time since tree growing disturbance - for class 620 we assume five years, whereas for classes 630 and 640 - 50 years and 0 otherwise.
+Per pixel minimum layer is then overlaid the assumed time since disturbance layer.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean value.
 After the aggregation, inverse distance weighted (power =
-2) gap filling was applied to avoid possible gaps at the edges.
+2) gap filling is applied to avoid possible gaps at the edges.
 At the very end, layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.